Town Branch Commons

 Town Branch Commons is a transformative public-private park and trail system that traces the historic Town Branch Creek through downtown Lexington.
 It was designed to be a strip of Bluegrass running through downtown.
 This winding park and trail system roughly follows the path of Town Branch, Lexington’s first water source, located in a culvert under modern-day Vine St.

-The Lexington-Fayette Urban County Government has overseen the Town Branch Commons Corridor construction.
+The Lexington-Fayette Urban County Government has overseen the construction of the Town Branch Commons Corridor.
 The corridor system includes continuous bike and walking paths, a lush green band through downtown, connecting new and existing parks, and improved water quality.
-It links our city's two major trails, Town Branch Trail and the Legacy Trail, giving us 22 miles of uninterrupted trail, connecting downtown to our world-famous rural landscape.
+It links our city's two major trails, the Town Branch Trail and the Legacy Trail, giving us 22 miles of uninterrupted trail connecting downtown to our world-famous rural landscape.

 Interested in learning more?
-Check out our History of Town Branch Commons page.
+Check out our History of Town Branch Commons web page.

 Awards and Recognitions